salmanulharis/tbs-webpressor/readme.txt

 = Can I disable WebP conversion for specific images? =

 Currently, the plugin converts all JPG, JPEG, and PNG images.
 A future update may include selective conversion options.

+== Upgrade Notice ==

+= 1.0.0 =
+Initial release of WebPressor with core WebP conversion and optimization features.

 == Requirements ==